When is it good to travel?

 In advanced pregnancy airlines may insist you have a medical certificate stating it is safe to travel in advanced pregnancy.

 Check with the airline you are travelling with to make sure.
-Qantas, Jetstar, Virgin Australia and Singapore Airlines on their website state this is necessary after 28 completed weeks of pregnancy.
+Qantas, Jetstar and Virgin Australia on their website state this is necessary after 28 completed weeks of pregnancy.
 We can provide you with this certificate.

 Some airlines state it should be dated within 10 days of your first flight in excess of 28 completed weeks.
 If you are planning on staying away for an extended period check with the airline whether you will need to get a certificate form a doctor at your destination while you are away for your return flight.